venkatajagadish/node-sample/README.md

 # node-sample
 Creating basic api's using express js

+#command to run the app#
-Run npm strat to launch the app
+Run npm start to run the appliation